ericrowan/asahi-atomic/docs/feature-ideas.md

 # Feature Ideas
 Features to implement in the Asahi Atomic operating system.

+### User Setup (first boot
+- Disable Location Services by default
+- What about Enable Third-Party Repositories? (in the past, enabling this here has crashed the wizard)

 ### macOS-like Behavior
 - Dash to Dock w/curated config applied
 - Blur My Shell w/curated config applied